MHermosin/Getting-and-Cleaning-Data-Course-Project/README.md

 One of the most exciting areas in all of data science right now is wearable computing - see for example [this article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

-In this project, data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.
+This project uses the data collected and filtered from the sensors (accelerometer and gyroscope) of the Samsung Galaxy S II smart phone, where it is worked and cleaned to prepare the tidy data that can be used in a later analysis.

 This repository contains the following files:

-- `README.md`, this file, which provides an overview of the data set and how it was created.
+- `README.md`; This file contains basic project information, such as the general description of the data set and how it was created.
-- `tidy_data.txt`, which contains the data set.
+- `CodeBook.md`; The codebook describes the variables, the data and any transformation or work done to clean the data.
-- `CodeBook.md`, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data).
+- `run_analysis.R`; The R script that was used to create the data set (see the [Create the Data Set](#create-data-set) section below).
-- `run_analysis.R`, the R script that was used to create the data set (see the [Creating the data set](#creating-data-set) section below)
+- `tidy_data.txt`; Text file that contains the data set.

 ## Study design <a name="study-design"></a>